 There is no minimum amount required to open an Accumulation Account.
-Your financial adviser will need to complete an online application via the Secure Online Portal to set up your Accumulation Account in RetireSelect.
+You or your financial adviser need to complete an online application via the Secure Online Portal to set up your Accumulation Account in Australian Practical Superannuation.

 Transition to Retirement Pension Account